kiwijuice56/sand-slide/README.md

 # sand-slide
-Prototype falling sand game made with Godot 4 beta 9 and GDextension.
-The full game can be downloaded for free at the [itch.io page](https://kiwijuice56.itch.io/sand-slide).
+A falling sand game made with Godot 4.0 and GDextension.
+The full game can be downloaded for free on [itch.io](https://kiwijuice56.itch.io/sand-slide) or on the [Google Play Store] (https://play.google.com/store/apps/details?id=org.godotengine.sandslide).
 This repository is intended to serve as an example of using GDextension in a full project and to allow people to add new elements.

 ![Title](docs/background_sand_slide.png)